Here are the best PC gaming headsets for you (if you’re an avid PC gamer).

 In the bundle, you get a GameDAC which is a digital-to-analog converter and an amplifier in one.
 It makes a big difference in sound quality.
 You get more details, clarity, and power than from any other gaming headset.

-Additionally, you get many options for connecting; 3.5mm, optical and USB.
-This means it’s compatible with PC, PS4 and Xbox One (all versions).
-Of course, you also get all the goodies from “lesser” models like the detachable microphone, detachable wires, ChatMix, and the comfy earpads.
+Of course, you also get all the goodies from “lesser” models like the removable mic, detachable wires, ChatMix, and comfy earpads.

-A wired gaming headset that looks not only amazing, but also sounds fantastic.
+The best wired gaming headset that looks not only amazing but also sounds great.

-Beyerdynamic went for its classic design with these.
-Apart from the attached microphone, these don’t scream “gaming” out of them, which is excellent for those who prefer a more understated look.
+Apart from the attached microphone, these don’t scream “gaming” out of them, which is excellent for those who prefer a more understated design.

 MMX 300’s are made in Germany from high-end materials, such as metal construction, foam padding on the headband and big velour earpads.
 No corners were cut to achieve excellent comfort.

 While the boom microphone is permanently attached, it’s is of high quality, picking your voice nice and clean.

 These wireless headsets are one of a few things that every serious gamer wants.